GhostCite: A Large-Scale Analysis of Citation Validity in the Age of Large Language Models: Experiment Design

 \subsection{Experiment III: User Study}

-To understand the human factors enabling ghost citations to reach publication, we conducted a survey of active researchers across career stages and research areas, recruiting participants via social media and targeted emails to 300 randomly sampled authors and PC members from the above 8 venues; email addresses were manually collected from public sources.
-The survey covered four dimensions: AI adoption, citation practices, author-level verification behavior, and reviewer-level verification behavior, and included paired reverse-worded questions to flag inconsistent responses as a data-quality check (the full survey is provided in \cref{app:survey_details_full}).
+To understand the human factors enabling ghost citations to reach publication, we conducted a survey of active researchers across career stages and research areas, recruiting participants via public accsessable social media and targeted emails to 300 randomly sampled authors and PC members from the above 8 venues; The survey covered four dimensions: AI adoption, citation practices, author-level verification behavior, and reviewer-level verification behavior, and included paired reverse-worded questions to flag inconsistent responses as a data-quality check (the full survey is provided in \cref{app:survey_details_full}).
 Following IRB approval, the online survey provided full study details and opt-out options; it took 10--15 minutes, was voluntary and anonymized, and obtained informed consent without collecting personally identifiable information.
 Responses were stored and analyzed in de-identified form with access control.